SuleimanFarah/sunpy/GSoC-2021-Adwait-Bhope.md

 My experience with Python started with learning backend web development using Django.
 I’ve gotten proficient with it now.
 I’m currently interning at a company where I’m the primary person tasked with writing REST APIs with Python.
 A few months ago, we also developed the initial stage of a mutual fund portfolio management portal, whose development was sponsored by Principal Global Services, a Fortune 500 FinTech company.
 The entire backend for this application was written using Python.

 I have some more Python experience related to machine learning, much of it from my previous internship at Resolute AI in Bangalore, India.
-This mostly entailed work with libraries like TensorFlow, Keras, numpy, pandas, etc. I worked on developing a model that tracked PPE kit compliance for people working in the healthcare industry.
+This mostly entailed work with libraries like `TensorFlow`, `Keras`, `numpy`, `pandas`, etc. I worked on developing a model that tracked PPE kit compliance for people working in the healthcare industry.

 I’m involved in the clubs at my campus like the [Google Developer Student Club](https://dsc.community.dev/pune-vidyarthi-grihas-college-of-engineering-and-technology-pune/) as the Technical Head.
 We organize and conduct technical workshops for fellow juniors.
 Through this, I’ve had the opportunity to reach hundreds of students and help them through their journey.